-Since 1991, Greenhill’s teaching fellowship program has introduced 214 young teachers to the world of independent school education through a variety of opportunities in the Lower School, the athletics and fine arts departments, and the Extended Day program.
-In 2006, the fellowship program was named for Lucinda F. Carter, a master teacher of teachers during her 35 years at Greenhill.
+Since 1991, Greenhill’s Carter Teaching Fellowship program has introduced over 235 young teachers to the world of independent school education through a variety of opportunities in the Lower School, the athletics and fine arts departments, and the extended day program.
+In 2006, the fellowship program was named for Lucinda F. Carter, a master teacher of teachers during her thirty-five years at Greenhill.

 To provide the world of education with inspired, committed, well-prepared young teachers ready for their own classrooms and programs.

 To provide a first class, nurturing and challenging mentoring process for young teachers by working closely with passionate, skilled, master teachers.

 To combine an introduction to teaching with theoretical study and seminars for talented and motivated beginners.

 To provide opportunities for significant personal and professional growth through the challenges of working with engaged, intellectually curious, and lively students.